 When that trust has been established, it is possible for the requesting entity to set up an OAuth client.
 The OAuth client sends information requests along with a unique OAuth token that has been created just for the resource owner.
 The token grants access to data on a basis defined by the resource owner.
 The token does not contain the resource owners’ user name and password.

 The process is flowing through the MyBucks app but the user is interacting directly with Brokerage A’s systems.
 After the permission has been granted, the Authorization Server will create an OAuth token that is unique to the user.
 The token can outlast the browser session and expire based on policy set by Brokerage A.

 Application Programming Interfaces (APIs) created using the Representational State Transfer (REST) protocol have become a nearly universal standard today for connecting mobile apps and websites with servers and third party systems.

 The MyBucks REST API is the communication switchboard for the entire MyBucks system.
 When the MyBucks back end receives the request from a user for one of the user’s brokerage account balances, MyBucks requests that user’s OAuth token.
 The user’s app responds with the OAuth token that is sent back to the backend server.
 MyBucks then forwards the balance request to the brokerage house together with the OAuth token.

 RESTful APIs have grown in popularity as the proliferation of mobile devices and innovate web applications creates more demand for connectivity between end users and back-end systems.
 REST is simple, lightweight, and standards based — an essentially free way to integrate any number of unrelated application using the web.

 Where do RESTful APIs come from?
 Many are built from scratch using software development tools.
 However, as REST grows in popularity, most major software development toolsets are now including automated REST API creation capabilities.
 Packaged software products are also now beginning to ship pre-set REST APIs for simple deployment.

 This a great use of OAuth.
-The client gets the benefit of an investment review without having to give a relatively unknown entity its log in or identifying information..
+The client gets the benefit of an investment review without having to give a relatively unknown entity its log in or identifying information.
 In addition, the funds can review all of MyBucks’ clients’ portfolios in aggregate, giving each client the advantage of an account overview they could never get on their own.
 The fund benefits because it is able to prospect for new clients.
 MyBucks benefits because it can offer a value-added service to its clients and perhaps earn fees for helping the funds sign up new clients.
 OAuth makes it possible.

 The short answer is that OAuth management should be folded into the broader security automation and governance platforms already in use.
 Akana has taken this approach, embracing OAuth as part of its overall API management solution.

 From a security perspective, the OAuth transaction is really just part of an overall trust relationship.
 An entity that is not trusted in general should not be able to request and receive OAuth tokens.
 This could easily happen if API versions are not managed.
 Especially in today’s enterprise API reality, where there may be scores of APIs in development and production, connecting to myriad third parties, at any given time.

-For example, a bank API might have operations for account balance query, transaction confirmation, stop payment, and so forth.
-The OAuth tokens issued against this API should ideally be able to specify precisely which operations are allowed and which are not – and, most importantly, this granular access control needs to be at least partly automated.
+For example, a bank API might have operations for account balance query, transaction confirmation, and stop payment.
+The OAuth tokens issued against this API should ideally be able to specify precisely which operations are allowed and which are not.
+And, most importantly, this granular access control needs to be at least partly automated.
 If it isn’t, the administrative burden on the OAuth process will be too high.